burke/zeus/docs/slavemonitor_overview.md

 * Booting a Slave
 * Knowing when to boot a Slave
-* Watching for dead children and updating the process tree.

 A slave should be booted when it is not running, but its parent is (or it is the root state).